rocheseb/TCCON/README.md

 Each code contains a description section at the top that explains how to use it.

+### tccon_app ###

+install bokeh

+put tccon .eof or .nc files in tccon_app/data

+To run the app, in the same directory as tccon_app, run this command from a terminal
+	- bokeh serve --show tccon_app

+Your browser should pop up with the plots.
+The app will be available at http://localhost:5006/tccon_app

 ### Who do I talk to? ###

 * Repo owner or admin